Krasnyanskiy/spring-with-jsrc-integration-on-wildfly/README.md

 JSRC intagration with Spring
 ============================

 To run your Spring application on WildFly 8.1 Application Server you can consider this source.
-It is important to add proper exclusions to you WildFly Deployment Structure Descriptor:
+It is important to add the proper exclusions to your `WildFly Deployment Structure Descriptor`:

 ```java
 <jboss-deployment-structure>